thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## suggestions {-}

-Is there an efficient way to write a results and discussion section in the format outlined above?
+Is there an efficient way to write in the format outlined above?
 Yes.
 Follow the step-by-step instructions below:

 ### outline then draft paragraphs {-}